DigitalHealthZurich/MDR_Guideline/md_sites/conformityassessment.md

 title: Conformity Assessment
 ---

+## Conformity Assessment Annex IX-XI Chapter V Classification and Conformity Assessment
+The **Conformity Assessment** process outlined in Annex IX to XI defines the procedures manufacturers must follow to demonstrate that a medical device meets regulatory requirements before being placed on the market.
+These annexes describe different conformity assessment routes based on the device classification (Chapter V), which is determined by factors such as intended purpose, risk level, and design complexity.
+The assessment process varies by class: higher-risk devices require involvement of a Notified Body**, while lower-risk devices may follow self-certification procedures.

 ## Table of Contents
 - [Conformity Assessment Based on Type Examination](#conformity-assessment-based-on-type-examination)
 - [Procedure for Certain Class III and Class IIb Devices](#procedure-for-certain-class-iib-and-class-iii-devices)